colindembovsky/iac-codeql/README.md

 # CodeQL IaC Scan

-This repository contains a GitHub Actions workflow that uses CodeQL to analyze Infrastructure as Code (IaC) files.
+This repository contains a GitHub Actions workflow that uses CodeQL to analyze Infrastructure as Code (IaC) files using a custom extractor.
 The workflow is triggered on push and pull request events on the `main` branch, as well as manually via the GitHub Actions UI.

+The repo for the extractor is here: https://github.com/advanced-security/codeql-extractor-iac

 ## Workflow